 No, the Green List is closely linked to the international biodiversity commitments made by States.
 It has been designed to guide governments and their conservation partners in achieving their commitments under the Convention on Biological Diversity (convention signed at the Earth Summit in Rio de Janeiro in 1992) and, in particular, Target 11 of the Aichi Targets (target dedicated to the equitable management of protected areas).

 The Green List is led in partnership with the institutions responsible for protected areas management, including territories managed by communities or private actors.
-This partnership ensures that the process is relevant, while taking into account the specificities of the different contexts by fully involving all the management stakeholders.
-Nominations for the Green List are assessed by a group of independent experts which must be set up in each country and recognized by IUCN.
+This partnership ensures that the process is relevant, while taking into account the specificities of the contexts by fully involving all the management stakeholders.
+Nominations for the Green List are assessed by a group of independent experts which must be set up in each country and recognized by IUCN (International Union for Conservation of Nature).

 Consequently, through this approach, IUCN seeks to support international conservation efforts, while proposing a tool tailored to each local situation.